 Chromatic aberration is discernible as maroon green bordering on edges of high-differentiation regions, at the wide and the telephoto central lengths.
 In the mid-range, meaning somewhere around 35mm and 50mm, chromatic aberration is entirely controlled.

-Beneath 35mm chromatic aberration is controlled somewhat better with the lens utilized at more extensive gap settings as opposed to halted down, and above 50mm, it truly doesn’t have any kind of effect what gap you utilize.
+Beneath 35mm chromatic aberration is controlled somewhat better with the lens utilized at more extensive gap settings as opposed to halted down, and above 50mm, it truly doesn’t have any kind of effect on what gap you utilize.

 Shading or ”Vignetting”: